eoneill/restylecss.com/src/content/documentation/modifiers.md

 A modifier can precede a pattern name or it can come after.
 Preceding modifiers are usually single words (e.g. `small`) and commonly adjectives.
-Trailing modifiers are usually short phrases (e.g. `with a tooltip`, `without a title`) and are often used to express an association with another UI element or a particular state of the element the pattern is applied to.
+Trailing modifiers are usually short phrases (e.g. `with a tooltip`, `without a title`) and are often used to express an association with another UI pattern or a particular state of the element the pattern is applied to.

 When defining a pattern, you list its modifiers under the key